cjboyle/cjboyle.github.io/index.md

 ### Elite Co-Pilot
 **Android, Java**

 This is a comprehensive Android which also implements a client interface for the above API.
-It includes various calculators, a notepad, and engineering blueprint information.
+It includes various calculators, a notepad, and engineering blueprint information relating to the video game *Elite: Dangerous*.
 As it is still in Alpha stages, it is not, as of yet, publicly available, though you may compile from [source](https://github.com/cjboyle/Elite-Tools).

 ### Cosmopolitan Industries: Participant Management System